creemama/run-non-root/README.md

                            than 1000; this variable is ignored if we are already running as a non-root user; the -g and --gid options override this environment variable.
-  RUN_NON_ROOT_GROUP_NAME  The group name to use when executing the command;
+  RUN_NON_ROOT_GROUP       The group name to use when executing the command;
-                           the default is nonroot; this variable is ignored if we are already running as a non-root user; the -f and --gname options override this environment
+                           the default is nonroot; this variable is ignored if we are already running as a non-root user; the -f and --group options override this environment
                            variable.
   RUN_NON_ROOT_UID         The user ID to use when executing the command; the
                            default is the first unused user ID strictly less than 1000; this variable is ignored if we are already running as a non-root user; the -u and --uid options override this environment variable.
-  RUN_NON_ROOT_USERNAME    The username to use when executing the command; the
+  RUN_NON_ROOT_USER        The username to use when executing the command; the
-                           default is nonroot; this option is ignored if we are already running as a non-root user; the -t and --uname options override this environment variable.
+                           default is nonroot; this option is ignored if we are already running as a non-root user; the -t and --user options override this environment variable.

 Examples:
   # Run sh as a non-root user.